To help solve some of the payment industry's most common conundrums, in this blog we're answering 10 of the most common payment questions.

 You can hop onto your mobile phone and make a payment using the browser (e.g. Safari) just like you would on desktop.
 For instance, manually inputting card details into the checkout and submitting.

 Or you can make a payment within a mobile app provided there's WiFi or 3G/4G network signal.
 Or follow a link to pay an invoice via mobile.

 The difference is that mobile payments via a browser need to be responsive.
-The pages needs to scale easily and function according to the device the shopper is using.
+The pages need to scale easily and function according to the device the shopper is using.

-In-app payments require Mobile SDK capability where the payment system is designed for the mobile application use.
+In-app payments require Mobile SDK capability where the payment system is designed for mobile application use.